Justin99x/bl-sdk-mods/AnyPercentHelper/README.md

 The game states are loaded according to the hash of the save file.
 It will not work if the save file is changed in any way (e.g. by disabling read only)

+### Randomize gear

+A keybind can be set that randomizes your shotgun and shield based on your current story progress and the vendors you would have checked at that point.
+When the keybind is pressed, all jakobs shotguns and amp and turtle shields are dropped in front of you, and new gear from the vendor item pools are equipped or put into your inventory.

+The purpose of this is to be able to practice sections of the game with a wide variety of RNG based gear that you would likely encounter during normal runs.

+Specifically, each of the following items are rolled:
+- Frostburn - always get a white Turtle shield
+- Sanctuary level 8-10 - always get a Jakobs shotgun with a Jakobs, Bandit, or Torgue barrel
+- Fridge level 13-14 - always get an amp shield with at least 100 damage
+- Overlook level 14-16 - always get a Jakobs shotgun with a Jakobs, Bandit, or Torgue barrel
+- Hyperion Bridge - one attempt to get an amp shield with at least 25 more damage than existing amp
+- Wildlife - one attempt to get an amp shield with at least 25 more damage than existing amp
+- Thousand Cuts - one attempt to get an amp shield with at least 25 more damage than existing amp

+If at any point an amp shield with damage >= 175 is obtained, no more shield vendors are checked.

 ## Changelog

+### Version 1.3
+- Added gear randomizer keybind.

 ### Version 1.2